sparkflows/sparkflows-docs/docs/operations/logging.rst

 Logs for Fire Engine
 --------------------

-The logs for Fire Engine go into fire.log.
+The logs for Fire engine go into "fire.log".

-As an Administrator, the Logs can be viewed from UI, once you login with Fire Insights application, you need to go inside ''ADMINISTRATION >> View Server Logs''
+As an administrator, the logs can be viewed from UI.
+Once you login using Fire Insights application, you need to go inside ``ADMINISTRATION >> View Server Logs``.

 .. figure:: ../_assets/operating/operations/fire-logs.PNG
    :alt: connection
    :width: 60%

-Logs for Fire Pyspark Engine
+Logs for Fire PySpark Engine
 --------------------

-The logs for Fire Pyspark Engine go into pyspark.log.
+The logs for Fire PySpark engine go into "pyspark.log".

-As an Administrator, the Logs can be viewed from UI, once you login with Fire Insights application, you need to go inside ''ADMINISTRATION >> View Server Logs''
+As an Administrator, the logs can be viewed from UI.
+Once you login with Fire Insights application, you need to go inside ''ADMINISTRATION >> View Server Logs''.

 .. figure:: ../_assets/operating/operations/fire-pyspark-logs.PNG
    :alt: connection
    :width: 60%

-.. note:: You can view the logs by login to Fire Insights Server as well.
+.. note:: You can view the logs by login to Fire Insights server as well.

-Logs for job submitted on the cluster
+Logs for Job Submitted on the Cluster
 --------------------

-Fire enable you to view the Logs for job submitted on the cluster from UI.

-As an User, you can view the logs while running any workflow as below:

-you can go to Executions page and Click on ''three dot'' and logs option will be available.
+Fire enables you to view the logs for job submitted on the cluster from UI.
+As an user, you can view the logs while running any workflow as below.
+You can go to "executions page" and click on ''three dots'' and logs option will be available.

 .. figure:: ../_assets/operating/operations/logs_wf.PNG